KuoPingL/kuopingl.github.io/_posts/android-custom-view-two-way-slider.md

 ```

 #### XML

-> So far, all we did is programmatically create and customize the slider, wouldn't it be easier if user can customize it using XML ?
+><br> So far, all we did is programmatically create and customize the slider, wouldn't it be easier if user can customize it using XML ?
+><br/>

 From what we've done so far, we can gether up all the properties that can be customized by users :